-BUDGET NARRATIVE: Provide a detailed budget narrative that list the sources of ARC funds and all non-ARC matching funds.
+BUDGET NARRATIVE: Provide a detailed budget narrative that provides an explanation of anticipated expenditures for the line items that will be included in the budget.
+Describe what the ARC and matching funds will be used for and how this will lead to project success.
+List the sources and amounts of all non-ARC matching funds.
 There is a 2,000 character limit.